nephlm/gnosis2/docs/source/world_creation/facts.md

 The GM can either clarify that it has not been established, and thus someone could create a counter-fact, or write it down with the list of facts and move on.

+It's usually not necessary to establish that gravity exists in most campaigns, and most GMs would take it as an assumed fact along with causality and all the usual laws of physics, unless someone tried to pay Logos and establish that it doesn't.